vasudev-ps/Neighbourhood-Map-Mangalore/README.md

 * `index.html` - Main page

 ###Manual
+Download the repo and open `index.html` to check the live version: [Click Here](https://vasudev-ps.github.io/Neighbourhood-Map-Mangalore/)
 User will first see their many location on the map which are interesting places near Mangalore fetched by google.

 For more options user should click on the **hamburger menu on the top left side** of application.